Video and In‑Person Visitation Frequently Asked Questions

 As part of the department’s COVID-19 mitigation efforts, visitors must:

-- Unvaccinated visitors: Must provide proof of a negative viral COVID-19 test taken no longer than 72 hours prior to the visit, or undergo a point-of-care (rapid) COVID-19 test prior to admission into the institution.
+- Unvaccinated visitors: MUST provide printed proof of a negative COVID-19 test taken no longer than 72 hours prior to the visit.
+ON-SITE TESTING HAS BEEN DISCONTINUED.

-- Tests performed off-site must be either a Polymerase Chain Reaction (PCR) tests or a Rapid Point of Care test.
+- Tests performed must be either a Polymerase Chain Reaction (PCR) tests or a Rapid Point of Care test.
 Antibody tests and self-administered home test results will not be accepted.

 - Receive verbal symptom screening and touchless temperature at the entrance of the prison.